StefanDeWolfe/PythonProjects/README.md

 * An example of the classic FizzBuzz problem.
 Done from memory and within 30 minutes.

 # Personal Projects
-Included is a Utility set for the Mongoose 2nd ed Traveller and/or Cepheus Engine RPG.
+Included:
-* There are sector generators, system editors, character creator/editors, NPC generators, a bunch of tables from various books old and new, some generators I found online.
+* A utility set for the Mongoose 2nd ed Traveller and/or Cepheus Engine RPG.There are sector generators, system editors, character creator/editors, NPC generators, a bunch of tables from various books old and new, some generators I found online.